 Almost everyone knows that the Catholic Church opposes abortion.
 However, few are aware of the long and rich history of the Church’s reverence and respect for human life, and fewer still can explain exactly why the Church cannot change her teachings on abortion.

-This article will address a number of common questions regarding the Church’s teachings on abortion.
+This article will address a number of common questions regarding the teachings of the Catholic Church on abortion.

 The Religious Coalition for Reproductive Choice (RCRC) summarizes the most important pro‑abortion misconceptions about the early history of Church teachings regarding abortion.
-RCRC said that
+RCRC said:

 “Catholic theology, which now regards the early fetus as a person, did not always do so.
 The Church first adopted the belief of Aristotle, St. Jerome, St. Augustine, and St. Thomas Aquinas that ensoulment occurs several weeks after conception.
 Pope Innocent III, who ruled at the turn of the 13th Century, made that belief part of Church doctrine, allowing abortion until fetal animation.
 It was not until 1869 that the Church prohibited abortion at any time and for any reason.”